 No, we welcome ideas and individuals or teams working in any topic area served by Cooperative Extension.
 As we move further into the Impact Collaborative process, those focus areas (plus one pathway that is “open” to any other topic) are defined to help us mobilize key informants, professionals development, and other support resources.
 We encourage Extension professionals in all topic areas to attend.

 Do I Need to Be Part of a Team to Attend Designathon One?

 No, we welcome individuals to attend and work on their ideas.
 You may meet potential team members at Designathon One or develop your idea to the point where you now know who to recruit for a team.

-We also encourage individuals to attend and represent a team.
-It is preferable that as many team members as possible are present (you will get a lot out of being together at this event!), but we recognize that schedules and travel budgets are tight.
+We also encourage individuals to attend as part of a team.
+It is preferable that as many team members as possible are present (you will get a lot out of being together at this event!) but we recognize that schedules and travel budgets are tight.
 The person/s attending Designathon One will learn a process that they can take back to their local community, team, or office and use to engage others in validating, iterating, and implementing their ideas.
-For anyone applying to the Impact Collaborative, at least one person on the team must have attended a Designathon One.

 How Does Designathon One Fit Into the Impact Collaborative?